MADE IN CANADA INVESTMENT TOOLS

 FLOW-THROUGH NET COST CALCULATION

 Note: Simplified Ontario-based calculation for illustration purposes.
-For further details please refer to table in the bottom of this page.
+For further details please refer to calculations below.

 Decrease of taxable income